pauldmccarthy/fsleyes/userdoc/overlays.rst

 resolutions they are drawn as circles.

+The **Sub-sample** option allows you to reduce the number of streamlines drawn to improve performance - a random selection of streamlines will be drawn.
+This option is automatically scaled down for large tractograms, but can be manually increased if desired.

 The **Colour by** option allows you to control how a tractogram is coloured.
 Streamlines can be coloured in one of three ways - the default setting is to colour them according to their XYZ orientation.
 The colours that correspond